mouadja02/bitcoin-technical-indicators-dataset/README.md

 ### Consolidation Script

 In the meantime, you can use 'consolidate_bitcoin_data.py' Python script to combine all data files into a single up-to-date CSV.
 Run it in the repository directory to create an up-to-date consolidated CSV file containing all historical and new data in chronological order.

-## Troubleshooting

-### Common Issues

-- **"No data returned from Snowflake"**:
-  - Check your Snowflake connection credentials
-  - Verify that your database, schema, and table names match exactly
-  - Ensure your Snowflake user has appropriate permissions

-- **GitHub backup fails**:
-  - Verify your GitHub credentials and repository permissions
-  - Check that your Personal Access Token hasn't expired
-  - Ensure your repository exists and is accessible

-- **API calls failing**:
-  - Verify your CryptoCompare API key is valid
-  - Check if you've hit API rate limits (free tier: 10,000 calls per month)
-  - Try reducing the frequency of calls if needed

-- **Missing Telegram notifications**:
-  - Ensure your bot token is valid
-  - Check that your bot is a member of the specified chat
-  - Verify the chat ID is correct

 ## License 📄
 This project is licensed under the MIT License - see the LICENSE file for details.